December 2021

 “Not only will it help regenerate and breathe new life into the former iconic James Cond print works, but it will also critically help train people in the skills that employers need, helping residents find good quality, long-term work as part of my 100,000 jobs plan.”

-A plan of the new Engineering and Sustainable Construction Centre at the James Cond Building
+A plan of the new Centre for Sustainable Construction at the James Cond building

 'Catalyst for innovation and growth'